BastilleBSD/bastille/README.md

 * Make sure to change the `ext_if` variable to match your host system interface.
-* Make sure to include the last line (`port ssh`) or you'll end up locked out.
+* Make sure to include the last line (`port ssh`) or you'll end up locked out of a remote system.

-Note: if you have an existing firewall, the key lines for in/out traffic to jails are:
+Note: if you have an existing firewall, the key lines for in/out traffic to containers are:

 ```
 nat on $ext_if from bastille0:network to any -> ($ext_if)